MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 In this article we are building on top of the post "Test Infrastructure as Code".
 We are looking into and digging a little deeper on how to unit test Infrastructure as Code.

-# Draft 15.08.19

 Generally Infrastructure as Code (IaC) can be distinguished between two [approaches](http://markwarneke.me/Cloud-Automation-101/Article/01_Cloud_Automation_Theory.html#Approach).
+Declarative and Imperative, this article will focus on the declarative approach and how to test it.

 ### Declarative